 Getting Around Greece

-Intercity buses are great for not only getting around Greece, but for reaching other major cities of the Balkans.
+Intercity buses are great for not only getting around Greece but for reaching other major cities of the Balkans.
 KTEL is a state-sponsored network of independent carriers, combined together into a dense transport system covering almost the entire country.
 Buses are efficient, reliable and relatively inexpensive.
-You can use bus to reach some islands as well, in that case fares include the price of the ferry ticket.
+You can use a bus to reach some islands as well, in that case, fares include the price of the ferry ticket.

 Food in Greece